-Portugal, Hungary hunker down against Europe’s virus surge
+Europe hunkers down but also notes wins against virus surge

 Other European nations also reported the fledgling beginnings of a possible turnaround.

+From Monday, Wales again allowed people to meet in small groups, and businesses — including pubs, restaurants and hairdressers — to reopen.
+But nonessential travel remains barred to and from neighbouring England, which is in the midst of a planned 28-day lockdown.

+Infections in the Czech Republic have started to decline after a two-month rise to record high levels, and the number of people hospitalized also dropped below the 8,000-mark.

-In hard-hit Belgium, health authorities were confident that a partial lockdown has brought down hospital admissions for COVID-19.
+In hard-hit Belgium, health authorities also were confident that a partial lockdown dealt a blow to COVID-19.

 Belgian hospital admissions for the virus appear to have peaked at 879 on Nov.
-3, and fell to about 400 on Sunday, virologist Yves Van Laethem said Monday.
+3, and fell to about 400 on Sunday, virologist Yves Van Laethem said.
 The drop follows a return to partial lockdown measures including the closure of nonessential businesses and extending a school vacation.

-In Germany, the health minister said increased infections seem to be levelling off but that it’s too early to talk of a trend.
+In Germany, the health minister said increased infections seem to be leveling off but that it’s too early to talk of a trend.

 Germany is one week into a four-week partial shutdown.
 New infections have continued to increase, reaching a new one-day record of 23,399 on Saturday.